 working with the sound technician to ensure that the sound effect equipment is functioning well or do both sound and lighting in a small theatre

-dismantling (de-rig) the equipment after use, and making sure it's moved and stored safely.
+taking down (de-rigging) the equipment after use, and making sure it's moved and stored safely.

 You would usually specialise in film and TV or theatre and live events.
 Depending on the size and type of production, the lighting technician may also have responsibility for sound (see the Sound Technician job profile).